SanjeevGitProfile/Longest-common-substring/README.md

 ### Calculations:
 As usual construct Dynamic programing table with the 2 set of arrays.
-* Assign new values in the table by
-..* adding 1 to the diagonal if both character of the array match, else ..* choose the maximum of the adjacent (left | top) element
+* Assign new values in the table by..* adding 1 to the diagonal if both character of the array match, else..* choose the maximum of the adjacent (left | top) element

 The entry at the N x M of the DP table will give the length of the longest common substring.